valerioleo/website/docs/examples/understanding-hello-multiply.md

 3. To share the computed result, the guest writes them to the journal using the call `env::commit()`.

 After the guest program has executed, the prover returns a `Receipt` object.
-Recall that this object includes the method ID, journal (with shared results), and a cryptographic seal.
+Recall that this object includes the image ID, journal (with shared results), and a cryptographic seal.

-If we send the receipt to someone else, then they can see we ran the expected program (using the method ID); they can also read the computed product from the receipt's journal contents.
+If we send the receipt to someone else, then they can see we ran the expected program (using the image ID); they can also read the computed product from the receipt's journal contents.

 # A note on practical use